J to tha L–O! The Remixes: Commercial performance

-It was the first remix album to debut at the top of the U.S. Billboard 200 chart, and became one of the best-selling remix albums in the U.S., selling 156,049 copies during its opening week.
+It was the first remix album to debut at the top of the US Billboard 200 chart, and became one of the best-selling remix albums in the US, selling 156,000 copies during its opening week.
 In addition, it dethroned Alan Jackson's Drive from the number one spot on the chart, which had spent 3 consecutive weeks at the top.
 The album dropped to 3 on the chart in its second week, with sales of 134,000 copies, the same week its single "Ain't It Funny (Murder Remix) was number 3 on the Hot 100 Singles chart.
 In its third week it returned to the top of the Billboard 200 with sales of 102,000 that week, while "Ain't It Funny" reached the summit of the Billboard Hot 100, making Lopez the only artist in history to have a remix single and a remix album both at number-one in the Billboard Hot 100 and Billboard 200 at the same week.

 J to tha L-O: The Remixes sold 624,000 copies within its first month, and stayed in the top 10 of the Billboard 200 for a month, and by June 2013 had sold 1.5 million copies in the United States, becoming the third best-selling remix album of all time, after Michael Jackson's Blood on the Dance Floor: HIStory in the Mix and Madonna's You Can Dance.

-It remained the only remix album to debut at number one in the United States for nearly 10 years, until Justin Bieber's remix effort in 2011 debuted at the top spot with similar opening sales.
+It remained the only remix album to debut at number one in the United States until four months later, when ex-boyfriend Sean "P. Diddy" Combs debuted at number 1 on Billboard with the collaboration album We Invented the Remix released on May 14, 2002; and the only remix release by a solo artist for nearly 10 years until Justin Bieber's remix effort in 2011 debuted at the top spot with similar opening sales.